 Sure, these groups make a good virtual meeting place for your kids’ soccer teams and your old college friends, but you can also use them for private image sharing.
-Open the Facebook website, click Groups on the left of the page, then choose Create Group and set it to Secret.
-Name the group and add your chosen members, and only those invitees will be able to see inside.
+Open the Facebook website, click Groups on the left of the page, then choose Create new group.
+From the Choose privacy dropdown menu, select Private.
+Name the group, add your chosen members, and only those invitees will be able to see inside.

 If you don’t care about organizing and archiving your photos, try an option that’s quick and easy: Start an instant messaging group chat and begin posting pictures to it.
 Pick this convenient method if you want group members to immediately see new pictures pop up on their phones, or if you’d like to give them the option to leave comments and informal chats between images.
 However, unlike some of the other options on this list, this one is not great at retrieving older pictures, viewing photos as a gallery, or organizing your snaps.

-You can choose just about any IM app, including WhatsApp, Facebook Messenger, Google Hangouts, Apple iMessage, and Instagram.
+You can choose just about any messaging app, including WhatsApp, Facebook Messenger, Google Chat, iMessage, and Instagram.
 Just make sure that all the people with whom you want to share have installed the same app.

 Also bear in mind that some of these apps make it easier to look back on the pictures you’ve already posted.
-For example, in a Facebook Messenger conversation, you can view all photos that have been shared to the group by tapping the i icon on the top right (on the Android app) or the conversation title (on the iOS app) and scrolling down.
-In WhatsApp, you can also see the photos that have been posted in a thread: On an Android device, tap the menu button (three dots) on the top right and choose Media; on iOS, hit the thread title and select Media Links, and Docs.
+For example, in a Facebook Messenger conversation, you can view all photos that have been shared to the group by tapping the chat name at the top and scrolling down to find View media & files.
+In WhatsApp, you can also see the photos that have been posted in a thread: On an Android device, tap the menu button (three dots) in the top right and choose Media; on iOS, hit the thread title and select Media Links, and Docs.

 Shared email inboxes